Autocross is a driving skill event over a short,

 Street Touring and Street Modified and therefore we created those classes.

 All remaining vehicles go into our Race class.
-This includes stock cars on race compound (R-comp) tires (UTQG wear rating below 140).

 the past 20 years and are driving a street car (regisered) with street tires (wear rating of 140+).